djhaynes/scap-v2-prototype/README.md

 Once installed, provision the OpenDXL client by running the following command.
 This will create files needed by the OpenDXL client to connect to the OpenDXL broker in the /home/user/opendxl/opendxl-client directory.

-`python -m dxlclient provisionconfig /home/dhaynes/opendxl/opendxl-client 127.0.0.1 opendxl-client`
+`python3 -m dxlclient provisionconfig /home/dhaynes/opendxl/opendxl-client 127.0.0.1 opendxl-client`

 ### Get the SCAP v2 Prototype
 Retrieve the SCAP v2 Prototype by running the following command.